top of page

 The Hoppers workshop contained not only hands-on advice on designing a poster, but also presenting it in a poster session and giving an elevator pitch.
 In collaborationw ith Dr Kami Vaniea.

-Sep 2019 -
+Sep 2019 - Sep 2020

 Programme Representative